State deposit guarantee

 You can normally see the deposit in your account within 1-2 banking days.

-Is there a maximum limit to how much I can deposit?
+Is there a maximum limit on how much I can deposit?

 What type of account can be used as a withdrawal account?

-Your withdrawal account must be an account in a Swedish bank and include clearing and account numbers.
-Bankgiro or plusgiro does not work as a withdrawal account.
+Your withdrawal account must be a transaction account in a Swedish bank and include clearing and account numbers.
+Bankgiro or Plusgiro cannot be used as a withdrawal account.

 How do I change my withdrawal account?

 You can change your withdrawal account on My Pages.
 Click on your name in the menu, select "my details" and click on "retrieve my account number".
-Choose the bank with your desired withdrawal account, authenticate yourself and choose which account you want as the withdrawal account.
-If you have trouble changing the withdrawal account, you can send a message in the logged-in mode to get help with it.
+Select the bank where you have your desired withdrawal account, identify yourself with mobile BankID and select which account you want as your withdrawal account.
+If you have problems changing your withdrawal account, you can send a message while logged in to get help with it.

-How do I make withdrawals from my savings account?
+How do I make a withdrawal from my savings account?

 Log in to My Pages and select "withdrawal" in the left column.